An Important Mathematical Oversight

 Independently of this shared capacity there would be no grounds for establishing the norms, morals, codes of behaviour and understanding, necessary to the formation of any form of social contract.
 In order for such an ethics to be meaningful, and binding, thinking as the basis for action must take the form of embodied consciousness as a limiting principle; i.e., as one that is universally comprehended through the shared physical (somatic) structure and parameters which give rise to, and set limits to, our ability to think.
 The transfer, anthropomorphically and in science fictional terms, of an analogue of human thinking to inanimate objects, suggests no conceivable executive role for such an intelligence in which we could ever have any confidence in its ability to make an ethical decision.
 The question posed by Turing in his opening gambit: “Can machines think?” is therefore one for which there is no ethical legitimacy.

 In the decades following Turing’s influential publication, there was a significant impetus towards the development of a model for artificial intelligence, and its academic discipline, Cognitive Science – encouraged by its association with technological advancements in solid-state electronics and semi-conductors.
-The academic origins of this and of Turing’s own theoretical and technological programme arose out of the largely Anglo-American empiricist philosophical tradition of logical positivism, which had emerged prominently in the years following the end of WW1.
+The academic origins of this and of Turing’s own theoretical and technological program arose out of the largely Anglo-American empiricist philosophical tradition of logical positivism, which had emerged prominently in the years following the end of WW1.
 Logical positivism, or in Bertrand Russell’s definition, logical atomism5, was fundamental to the development of Information Science, and was an attempt to analyse language into its simplest logical and factually ‘positive’ components – a point at which analysis could go no further.
 Its premise was that everything of meaning in language should be reducible to what is directly given in sensory experience.
 Natural language is typically ambiguous because it treats as ‘things’ concepts not directly derivable from positive experience (i.e., from direct sense impressions): concepts like ‘honour’, ‘friendship’, ‘life’ etc.; in other words, concepts which represent qualities, relationships, and processes, and which are apprehended by the intuition rather than as sensible objects.
 In informational terms, the substantive use of such concepts in natural language is ‘metaphysical’ and hence meaningless.
 Logical positivism sought a method of making language speak without recourse to what it understood as metaphysical ‘pseudo-statements’.
 Such statements were incongruous to empirical reality – in informational terms, effectively ‘noise’ – they could not be rendered as informational certainties.
 The correspondence of language with reality was to be found at the level of its simplest irreducible elements – the ‘bare bones’ of subjects and predicates – in Russell’s terminology, its atoms.
 In this fundamentalism of logic applied to language, logical positivism prefigured a method for rendering natural language into machine-readable informational units.

 The supposition by proponents of artificial intelligence was that the rubric of human intellectual operations could be functionally equated with this process of the empirical extraction of logical elements, together with the efficient processing, or computation, of the derived informational content.
 This construed an ideal form for intelligence in which rational, logical procedures be conducted in their pure state, as isolable informational routines (algorithms), unimpeded by logical inconsistency.
 In this view, human intelligence actually sets the goal as it is perceived to be, at least potentially, superlative.
 However, in its everyday operations, human intelligence is usually flawed or hampered in some way – it is typically prone to distraction, and hence to error, or at least impedance (for instance, in the need for error-checking revision).
 It may also be disrupted by emotive impulse or fatigue.
 It is tempting therefore to project that a refined form of machine intelligence might eradicate human unreliability in information processing, by the reduction of intelligence to its purely logical, machine readable, constituents.

 Within a philosophical framework which generally elevates human rationality above other organically occurring systems, forms of animal intelligence are generally disavowed – animal behaviour usually being construed in terms of the effects of instinctual impulses rather than rational thought processes properly speaking.
-Instinctual animal impulses could be perceived as the antithesis of rational thought processes.
+Instinctual animal impulses could be perceived as the antithesis, or antagonist, of rational thought processes.
 To some extent conversely then, perhaps human animals might be understood as being affected by residual instinctual drives, which interfere with the straightforward operation of logical processes, so that the rational human animal becomes tainted, in practical terms, in comparison with its ideal machine analogue.
 As a counterpoint to the characteristic irrationalities and foibles of the human cognitive condition, imagine a race of Vulcans, including Mr Spock, whose sole existential purpose seems to be to remind us mere humans of just how supremely rational we might be if we weren’t so fatally quirky.
-It is a somewhat tormented perspective which projects a mode of intelligence from within us, so as to establish a measure for intelligence against which we must characteristically always come up short.
+It is a somewhat tormented perspective which projects a model of intelligence from within us, so as to establish a measure for intelligence against which we must characteristically always come up short.
 I believe it is partly from this kind of tormented perspective that the impulse to fashion a form of artificial intelligence achieved widespread scientific and commercial support.

 Partly, that is, because there were also clear instrumental reasons in support of such a project; not least because, even in their embryonic forms, these ideas had contributed in no small way to the allied victory over the Nazis in 1945.
 In the high-stakes game of international conflict, the requirement for the smooth, fast, and efficient performance of information processing tasks would henceforth prioritise the quest for machine intelligence.